 4. Check Pricing Transparency

-Ensure the tool supports encryption in transit and at rest, role-based access control, and compliance with standards like SOC 2 and HIPAA.
-Enterprise-ready platforms such as Estuary and StreamSets also offer private deployment and VPC connectivity for secure environments.
+For production pipelines, ensure the tool supports encryption in transit and at rest, role-based access control, and compliance standards like SOC 2.
+Enterprise teams may also require private cloud or BYOC deployment and private networking.

 6. Match the Tool to Your Team’s Skills